dankito/KmpDateTime/README.md

 ```

+### OffsetDateTime

+`OffsetDateTime` is in experimental stage, its API may change in the future.

 ## Serialization

 Supports both `kotlinx-serialization` and Jackson out of the box.
 Values are serialized to and from ISO 8601 strings.